 If you plan on majoring in marine biology, you won't be alone since the degree program is ranked #298 in the country in terms of popularity.
 This means you won't have too much trouble finding schools that offer the degree.

 College Factual reviewed 4 schools in New Jersey to determine which ones were the best for degree seekers in the field of marine biology.
-When you put them all together, these colleges and universities awarded 65 degrees in marine biology during the 2020-2021 academic year.
+Combined, these schools handed out 68 degrees in marine biology to qualified students.

 The biological oceanography program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Marine Biology rankings.
 For our Best Overall Marine Biology School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.